tennisgent/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

     items.reduce((total, item) => total + item.count, 0)
 ```

 Now we'd like to rewrite this using Ramda functions, ideally in a point-free style.
-Here's where branch into two different possibilities.
+Here's where we branch into two different possibilities.
 One of them relies on using `map` to transform the items before summing the counts, and the other uses `reduce` to do it all at once.

 #### Using `map`